dotlang/language/doc/RFE.md

 			data: T,
 			next: T1|nothing
 		}
-	:: {T1, T}
+	:: T1
 }
 f,g: *LinkedList(int) #f will be ll and g will be int
 ```
 Does this mean we can define a type inside a struct?
 If we think of types as first class values, it makes sense.

-? - If we allow types inside struct, it means we can import a whole module into a struct.
-And because no functions have same names, it might actually be useful and won't cause a serious problem.
-This can help with name conflicts.
-And also importing only part of a module.

-? - If `[]` will only be used for generics, maybe we should stop using it in import.
-It will definitely be used either for generics or for map/seq.
-But if we decide to import modules as structs, we may be able to use it as a function (or maybe even give name to it).
+We still have generic functions as usual: with type inputs.
+But output of a generic function is not a type.

-? - Idea: Use functions for generic types and return `[]` notation for map and sequence.
+N - Idea: Use functions for generic types and return `[]` notation for map and sequence.
 With generics we can allow for more customised hash
 q: what about specialised types? e.g. TreeMap, HashSet,...

-? - There is an argument about simplicity and map/seq types.
-Should they be built-in or not?
-Costs of having them outside core:
-	- We need ptr and byte type
-	- We need core support for memory allocation and dereferencing
-	- We won't have map/seq literals
-Costs of having them inside core:
-	- Extra notation
-	- It will be difficult to implement some specialised structures (e.g. special map or treemap or set ...)
-	- Confusion with generic types (argument: unless we use functions to generate types)
-Advantage of having them outside core:
-	- Less things in language spec (Argument: map/seq is not a very complicated subject and everybody needs them)
-Advantage of having them in core:
-	- more intuitive code

-? - Think of a real-world example.
+N - Think of a real-world example.
 We have a set of identifiers `Set<String>`
 Each identifier has some children.
 The children may have children too.
 ```